Jeraross/Jeraross/README.md

 <img align='right' src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExeWp4d2JmYXZjZWR5cTRpdmQwdmhtZ2U5emU4a3dlbWpnNzVzZXFjZiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/12XxYnYLMEn6yA/giphy.gif" width="300">

 Everyone calls me Jera, so fell free to call me that way.
-My focus lies in specializing in **Machine Learning** and **Data science**, my goal is to contribute to advancements that can move the world.
+My focus lies in specializing in **Machine Learning** and **Data science** to contribute to advancements that can move the world.

 - 🌱 On the way of learning *Artificial Inteligence* and *Data Science*.
 - 🎓 currently a Computer Science student at CESAR School